OnlyFans in College: The Honest Guide Students Actually Need

 College campuses present specific privacy challenges that don’t exist in other environments:

-• Never create content in identifiable campus locations.
+- Never create content in identifiable campus locations.
 No dorm rooms with university logos or recognizable décor.
 No campus buildings in the background.
-No university apparel.
+No university apparel of any kind.

-• VPN usage on campus networks.
-Most universities monitor network activity to some degree.
-Use a VPN when accessing OnlyFans from campus networks.
+- VPN on campus networks.
+Most universities monitor network activity.
+Use a VPN when accessing OnlyFans on campus networks.

-• Device and storage security.
+- Device and storage security.
 Password-protect all content-related devices.
-If you share a room or living space, keep equipment and content completely inaccessible to roommates.
+If you share living space, keep equipment and content completely inaccessible to roommates.

-• Complete social media separation.
-Your promotional accounts have zero connection to your personal or school-related social media.
-Different email.
-Different phone number if possible.
+- Complete social media separation.
+Your promotional accounts have zero connection to your personal or school-related social media — different email, different phone number if possible, different devices if practical.

 The promotional identity and the personal identity must be completely separate — not just different names, but different accounts, different devices, different everything.